How to choose between the Fitbit Versa and Apple Watch

-The Versa is like if you took the Fitbit Ionic ($299.95 at Dell Home), gave it a slimmer body and prettier design -- and dropped its price.
+The Versa is like if you took the Fitbit Ionic (£235.00 at Amazon.co.uk), gave it a slimmer body and prettier design -- and dropped its price.
 It also costs $50 less than the cheapest Apple Watch model, the Series 1, or $130 less than the Series 3.
-(In the UK, the Versa is £50 less than the Apple Watch Series 1 ($256.76 at Amazon.com) and in Australia, AU$60 less.)
+(In the UK, the Versa is £50 less than the Apple Watch Series 1 (£249.00 at Apple) and in Australia, AU$60 less.)

 So, how do you choose between the Fitbit Versa and the Apple Watch 3?